It’s a question we get a lot.

 We have read a few stories about how companies handle corporate, branded accounts.
 These seem to be the most common strategies:

-- One official, branded company account, with initials or a name at the end of a tweet (e.g., ^AH or —Arienne) to let you know who is tweeting.
+- One official, branded company account, with initials or a name at the end of a tweet (e.g., ^KD or —Kate) to let you know who is tweeting.
 See: @chipotletweets.

 - One or more official, branded company accounts with no reference to who is posting and replying to messages.
-See: @NYtimes.
+See: @nytimes, as well as @FastCompany, @FastCoDesign, @FastCoLead and @FastCoLabs.

 Or some combination of those three.